wavemotion-dave/StellaDS/README.md

 * To Robz for Twilight-Menu++ which rekindled emulation on the classic handheld (https://github.com/DS-Homebrew/TWiLightMenu)
 * To Wintermute for devkitpro and libnds (http://www.devkitpro.org)
 * To Alekmaul and The Chuckster for porting Stella to the DS.
-* To John Champeau for his support in helping me optmize the emualtor for his advanced arm-assisted games.
+* To John Champeau for his support in helping me optimize the emualtor for his advanced arm-assisted games.

 Version History:
 -----------------------
+V7.2 : 01-Jan-2024 by Dave Bernazzani (wavemotion)
+  * Updated copyright as we cross into the new year!
+  * Another partial frame of performance on CDFJ/+ games.
+  * Cleanup this readme file to reflect latest changes in the emulator.

 V7.1 : 23-Dec-2023 by Dave Bernazzani (wavemotion)
   * Squeezed out one extra frame of performance on CDFJ/+ games.
   * New light frameskip applied to Draconian for a performance boost.